 Graffiti urging the boycott of Kosovo's municipal elections.
 (Photo by Adam Jones)

-Last Sunday, Kosovo saw its first nationwide local elections since its independence in 2008.
+On November 3, Kosovo saw its first nationwide local elections since its independence in 2008.

-Despite quite publicly seceding from Serbia five years ago, Kosovo still isn't recognised by the Serbian government as a sovereign state, so the fact that Kosovar Serbs took part in the polls in something of a breakthrough.
+Despite quite publicly seceding from Serbia five years ago, Kosovo still isn't recognized by the Serbian government as a sovereign state, so the fact that Kosovar Serbs took part in the polls is something of a breakthrough.
 Mind you, they were pushed into voting and cooperating with their Albanian countrymen by the Serbian government in Belgrade, which is maybe why a select, militantly stubborn section of Kosovo's Serbian population weren't too enthused about heading to the polling stations.

 Nationalists at a polling station.

-A bomb was also found in a technical school in Mitrovica that was being used as a voting centre.
+A bomb was also found in a technical school in Mitrovica that was being used as a voting center.
 As a result, the polling station was closed early and the OSCE mission withdrew 60 staff members from three other polling stations in northern Kosovo.

-A poster denouncing a Serb collaboration with Albanian authorities, which reads: "I Won't Dirty My Hands".
+A poster denouncing a Serb collaboration with Albanian authorities, which reads: "I Won't Dirty My Hands."
 (Photo by Adam Jones)

-Petrit Selimi, the Deputy Minister of Foreign Affairs for Kosovo, said, "OSCE has already confirmed that, in the rest of [the] north, results were acceptable, although voting was cut short by 20 minutes.
+Petrit Selimi, the deputy minister of foreign affairs for Kosovo, said, "OSCE has already confirmed that, in the rest of [the] north, results were acceptable, although voting was cut short by 20 minutes.
 Journalists saw the bad scenes that became news, but elsewhere the scenes were good and told a story of vibrant participation by the population in democratic discourse and the electoral process."

 Overall, according to rough figures from the Central Election Commission, 47.83 percent of eligible voters in the youngest European republic turned out to cast their ballots.
-The attendance in Serb-populated municipalities was, on average, between ten percent and 22 percent, which doesn’t sound great, but – given the circumstances – is enough to be considered a success.
+The attendance in Serb-populated municipalities was, on average, between ten percent and 22 percent, which doesn’t sound great, but—given the circumstances—is enough to be considered a success.

-Unfortunately for Kosovar authorities, the elections weren't quite successful enough; even though nobody initially wanted to declare the elections as invalid, as doing so would be admitting that the ski-masked fascist contingent had won, Prime Minster Hashim Thaçi announced on Wednesday that the vote would be repeated in three northern municipalities.
+Unfortunately for Kosovar authorities, the elections weren't quite successful enough; even though nobody initially wanted to declare the elections invalid, as doing so would be admitting that the ski-masked fascist contingent had won, Prime Minster Hashim Thaçi announced on Wednesday that the vote would be repeated in three northern municipalities.

-Krstimir Pantić, a candidate for the Civil Initiative Srpska list – the only candidate list in Kosovo supported by Vučić’s Serbian government – was beaten up by two masked men on the Friday before the elections.
-Later, Pantić told the press that it was an "execution attempt".
-On top of all those attacks, some patriotic Serbs gathered together before the elections to start a morbidly nostalgic action called "Cleansing Northern Kosovo", in which they tore down election posters, verbally abused people and cheerfully waved flags of the motherland.
+Krstimir Pantić, a candidate for the Civil Initiative Srpska list—the only candidate list in Kosovo supported by Vučić’s Serbian government—was beaten up by two masked men on the Friday before the elections.
+Later, Pantić told the press that it was an "execution attempt."
+On top of all those attacks, some patriotic Serbs gathered together before the elections to start a morbidly nostalgic action called "Cleansing Northern Kosovo," in which they tore down election posters, verbally abused people, and cheerfully waved flags of the motherland.